World Cup Results 2018: Round-of-16 Scores and Quarter-Finals Bracket

 Sweden have also become adept at striking on the break, with a speedy counter leading to substitute Martin Olsson being fouled by Michael Lang on the edge of the area in injury time.
 The latter received a red card for the challenge.

-Lang's dismissal summed up a disappointing day for Switzerland, where some of their big-name players, such as Granit Xhaka and Xherdan Shaqiri, didn't seize the chance to progress:
+Lang's dismissal summed up a disappointing day for Switzerland after some of their big-name players, such as Granit Xhaka and Xherdan Shaqiri, didn't seize the chance to progress:

 SwissFootball UK @FootballSwiss